AdamMinton/dev-prod-result-checker/README.md

 In the case of discrepancies, it is up to the Developer to remediate.
 This discrepancy will either be correct and due to a planned LookML change or need to be troubleshooted and corrected due to an accidental breaking LookML change.

 # Specifying exact development branches
+The above setup steps configure this script to be run for the API user only.
+In reality, this script will likely be incorporated into a CI/CD tool.
+Developers will be committing changes to Production from a variety of development branches: either their personal branches or Shared branches.

+As currently constituted, you would have to login in as the API user and then manually change their branch within the Looker UI.
+This can be done automatically with the following API endpoints:

 # Known Caveats/Issues